Wizz Air Flight Delay Compensation

 If your WIzz Air flight delays for more than 3 hours, or was cancelled without prior notice, you may be eligible for compensation up to 600€ based on EU 261 rule.

 Enter your flight details and check how much you can claim:

 Wizz Air flight delay / cancellation claim compensation

-If any air passenger travelled by Wizz Air flight had experienced of flight delays for more than 3 hours; denied boarding due to overbooked flights or their booked flight gets cancelled without any prior notice, then according to EC Regulation 261/2004, air passengers can claim compensation up to €600 from Wizz airline.
+If any air passenger traveled by Wizz Air flight had experienced flight delays for more than 3 hours; denied boarding due to overbooked flights or their booked flight gets canceled without any prior notice, then according to EC Regulation 261/2004, air passengers can claim compensation up to €600 from Wizz airline.

 Most airlines in the past have taken shelter of “technical” reasons and denied the rightful claims to passengers.
 Many recent judgments have narrowed down the permissible reasons for the delay.
 Detailed analysis of flight delays suggests that more often than not, the cause of the delay is due to negligence or inept operations of airlines.
 EU Regulation 261/2004 states that claim can be made anytime within 6 years of the date of travel.

 Thus, even if you traveled on a delayed flight 6 years ago, you still have a chance to file your compensation, claim today and Claim Flights will assist you in prompt reimbursement of your rightful claim, without any upfront charges.
 If you wish to check the rightful claim amount for your flight delay, you can use our instant free compensation checker.

 We have a Claim Experts team in place which has access to all the information regarding flights.
 All you have to do is provide some details about your Wizz Air delayed flights such as flight number and date of your journey; rest will be taken care by us.
 Our claiming process is very simple and you can get your compensation amount at right time from Wizz Air.